kumbarsumant/sudoku-react-app/README.md

 Ready to dive in?
 Here's how to get started:

-1. Ensure you have Node.js (version 12.0 or higher) installed.
+1. Ensure you have Node.js installed.
 You can download it from [nodejs.org](https://nodejs.org/).

 2. Clone the repository: